 see schema for wiring.

-Not compulsory, but handy to have for display your ip (dhcp), to home or jog the head, print from SD.
+Not compulsory, but handy to have to display your ip (dhcp), to home or jog the head, and print from SD.

 the limited 30 cm cables length for the display make it delicate to install the LCD on front panel, but its doable.